-Despite these challenges, the average number of clients in SUD treatment increased 7.4% from July 2020 (2539) to April 2021 (2728).
-In addition to the increase of clients accessing the SUD treatment system of care, the number of clients receiving case management services increased from July 2020 (764) to April of 2021 (2,115).
-Of the 2,115 clients receiving case management services, 605 were criminal justice involved individuals.
+Despite these challenges, the average number of individuals in SUD treatment increased 10.5% from July 2020 (2,539) to April 2021 (2,728).
+In addition to the increase of individuals accessing the SUD treatment system of care, the number of individuals receiving case management services increased 10.5% from July 2021 (2,460) to March 2022 (2,673).
+In addition to the increase of individuals accessing the SUD treatment system of care, the number of individuals receiving case management services increased the SUD treatment system of care, the number of individuals receiving case management services increased from July 2021 (841) to March of 2022 (1,783).
+Of the 2,624 individuals receiving case management services, 459 were criminal justice involved individuals.